cep21/gotemplate/README.md

 Contributions welcome!
 Submit a pull request on github and make sure your code passes `make lint test`.
 For large changes, I strongly recommend [creating an issue](https://github.com/cep21/gotemplate/issues) on GitHub first to confirm your change will be accepted before writing a lot of code.
+GitHub issues are also recommended, at your discretion, for smaller changes or questions.